splewis/csgo-map-testing/README.md

 [![Build status](http://ci.splewis.net/job/csgo-pug-setup/badge/icon)](http://ci.splewis.net/job/csgo-pug-setup/)

-This is plugin intended for facilitating some light playtesting of CS:GO maps, originally created for the [MapCore](mapcore.org) community.
+This is a simple plugin intended for facilitating some light playtesting of CS:GO maps, originally created for the [MapCore](mapcore.org) community.

 What it does: